Aaron KnightLink Gap Analysis

 Well now we need to do this for the top 3 websites which appear in Google for the keyword that you’re trying to target.
 Once we’ve got those 3, we can then find the average number of links in each bucket which then gives us a goal post of the amount and score of links needed to appear in those positions.
 Simple.

+Once we’ve identified your competitors, the next step is to use a backlink gap tool to analyze their backlink profiles and identify backlink gaps.
 There’s a few other metrics we need to take into consideration such as things like anchor text ratio, domain authority, content and on page optimisation.
 But by using the above data we can create a timeframe and strategy on how to move our website into the top 3 positions.

 Contact us